Gangtey Valley Trek

 Expand all

-Upon arrival at Paro International Airport, our representative will greet you and assist with immigration and customs formalities After escorting you to your hotel for check-in.
+Upon arrival at Paro International Airport, our representative will greet you and assist with immigration and customs.
+You will then be escorted to your hotel for check-in.

 • Hotel